Man sitting on a lounge cuddling a white dog banner image

 Dogs

-• It is an offence to allow your dog to wander on its own outside your premises.
+• It is an offence to let your dog wander on its own outside your property.

-• Dogs are curious and have a natural instinct to roam.
-A roaming dog is in danger of being injured by a car or by other dogs.
+• Dogs are curious and have a natural instinct to wander.
+A wandering dog is in danger of being injured by a car or other dogs.

 Cats